• Fundamentals of Radiation Oncology

 • Benign tumors

-Detailed clinical information about palliative radiotherapy for the brain metastases, spinal cord compression, painful bone metastases, and superior vena cava syndrome are provided here.
-Also, details about the early and late side effects of radiation treatment of various cancer cases.
-Provides the treatment required for managing the side effects of radiation treatments.
+Covers palliative radiotherapy for brain metastases, spinal cord compression, painful bone metastases, and superior vena cava syndrome, along with the early and late side effects of radiation treatment and their management.